 7) What kind of public support exists for a new arena?

-Thus far state and regional voters have not shown strong support for state funding of new arena development, though it's not time to hit the panic button just yet.
+Thus far state and regional voters have not shown support for state funding of new arena development, though it's not time for arena proponents to hit the panic button just yet.
 From the UW-Milwaukee Center for Urban Initiatives and Research's June 2014 report:

 Not surprisingly, support for funding is higher in the Milwaukee metro area, while voters are more likely to support infrastructure associated with a new arena (45%) than the arena itself (34%).
 However, there is at least hope that the numbers are trending in the right direction, especially considering that we don't even know what a new arena plan might look like.
 In the fall of 2013, a similar poll from UWM found just 27% of Milwaukee metro voters favored a sales tax in support of renovation or replacement of the BC, though 62% of voters believed the Bucks had a positive economic impact on the region.